 There are some great, inventive little games available for the Chromecast now too.
 Check out our list of the best Chromecast apps for all our favorites, but we can say off the bat that Big Web Quiz is a must-play.
 It's a colorful trivia quiz game where each player uses their own device to guess answers to questions generated by the Google Knowledge Graph.

 The Chromecast's $30 price tag puts it well below Apple TV or Roku, and the ever-increasing number of apps available for its value for money better and better.
 Sure, the latter options are still more feature-packed and have their own interfaces, but the Chromecast thrives on its own simplicity.

 Google Chromecast performance

-Also, if you have a spotty or heavily-trafficked Wi-Fi connection you might not be as happy with the smoothness you see: adding an extra layer of streaming to the viewing experience is going to come with certain drawbacks.
+If you have a spotty or heavily-trafficked Wi-Fi connection you might not be as happy with the smoothness you see: adding an extra layer of streaming to the viewing experience is going to come with certain drawbacks.
 All things considered though and on a good connection, the Chromecast is a speedy little gadget that does exactly what you expect it to and could become indispensable if you have friends over that want to share photos, music videos, movies or other media content.

 I found the installation process and use of the Chromecast to be really good.
 It was easy to set up, reliable and worked as advertized.
 It's definitely something that could work its way into my everyday Android usage and become a default replacement to always pulling my laptop out when media content is involved.
 The experience is intuitive, and many of the issues - such as a lack of content, interface, and connectivity issues - have been ironed out.